redis/redis-io/redis-doc/commands/keys.md

+@complexity

-_Time complexity: O(n) (with n being the number of keys in the DB, and assuming keys and pattern of limited length)_
+O(n) (with n being the number of keys in the DB, and assuming keys and pattern of limited length)_

 Returns all the keys matching the glob-style _pattern_ as